-- Follow analytical methods and the quality and safety procedures. - Document quality controls and work. - Check that the report issued for analysis they perform is accurate. - Report results of all analysis performed through written/electronic reports. - Testify in legal settings regarding the analysis performed as expert witnesses. - Perform analysis in only examinations they are approved to perform. - Technical review of casework. - Administrative review of casework. - Report deficiencies to supervisor. - Perform technical Audits - Demonstrate technical competence by obtaining discipline specific certification within one year of being appointed to their current position. - Approval of new trainees - Review and create analytical methods in their discipline. - Evaluate what proficiency tests are needed in their discipline and approve the proficiency testing program. - Determine requirements for supplies and services used in their discipline. - Approve use of methods that are not part of the management system in conjunction with quality manager. - Approve deviations from analytical methods.

-- Review or creates validation plans. - Maintain validation records.
+- Follow analytical methods and the quality and safety procedures. - Document quality controls and work. - Check that the report issued for analysis they perform is accurate. - Report results of all analysis performed through written/electronic reports. - Testify in legal settings regarding the analysis performed as expert - Perform analysis in only examinations they are approved to perform. - Technical review of casework. - · Administrative review of casework. - · Report deficiencies to supervisor. - Perform technical Audits - Demonstrate technical competence by obtaining approved discipline specific certification within one year of being appointed to their current position. - Approval of new trainees - Review and create analytical methods in their discipline. - Evaluate what proficiency tests are needed in their discipline and approve the proficiency testing program. - Determine requirements for supplies and services used in their discipline. - Approve use of methods that are not part of the management system in conjunction with quality manager. - Approve deviations from analytical methods. - Review or creates validation plans. - Maintain validation records. - Participate annually in the management system review including reports of activities within disciplines. - Develop and maintain training plans for their discipline. - Approve training plan in conjunction with Quality Manager. - Approve analytical methods in conjunction with Quality Manager. - Respond to deficiencies.